Louis C.K.’s ‘Apology’ For Sexual Misconduct Ripped As Celebrities React To ‘Bad Piece Of Writing’

 Louis C.K.’s admission that sexual misconduct allegations against him are true has many people up in arms.
 The 50-year old comedian and FX star publicly “apologized” after the New York Times published a bombshell report which featured stories from five women accusing him of sexual misconduct, including masturbating in front of them.
-In his statement, which was also posted by The Times, Louis C.K. admitted, “These stories are true.”
+In his statement, which was also posted by the Times, Louis C.K. admitted, “These stories are true.”

 Louis C.K. went on to explain his thought process when he exposed his genitals to the women, revealing that he was able to rationalize it because he “asked” them first.
-Louis added that it took him a long time to realize that what he did was not ask the women a question but put them in a predicament.
+Louis added that it took him a long time to realize that what he did was not ask the women a question, but put them in a predicament.

 “The power I had over these women is that they admired me,” Louis C.K. revealed.
 “And I wielded that power irresponsibly.”